-Utmost Wealth Solutions is registered in the Isle of Man as a business name of Utmost International Isle of Man Limited
+Utmost Wealth Solutions is registered in Ireland as a business name of Utmost PanEurope dac

-Utmost International Trustee Solutions Limited is registered in the Isle of Man under number 137986C.
+Utmost International Trustee Solutions Limited is registered in the Isle of Man under number 137986C

 Registered Office: King Edward Bay House, King Edward Road, Onchan, Isle of Man, IM99 1NU, British Isles.

 Licensed by the Isle of Man Financial Services Authority.
 Utmost Wealth Solutions and Utmost International Trustee Solutions are registered in the Isle of Man as business names of Utmost International Trustee Solutions Limited.